JonathanWamsley/Functional-Data-Engineering-Lessons/5 Getting Started With Testing in Python.md

     This will search the current directory for any files names tests*.py and attempt to test them.

-    Once you have multiple test files, as long as you follow the test*.py naming pattern, you can provide the name of the directorying instead by using the -s flag and the name of the directory:
+    Once you have multiple test files, as long as you follow the test*.py naming pattern, you can provide the name of the directory instead by using the -s flag and the name of the directory:

     python -m unittest discover -s tests